-Accomplishing great things for the Lord is never to interfere with a candidate’s dynamic fellowship with the Lord.
+Accomplishing great things for the Lord is never to interfere with a missionary candidate’s dynamic fellowship with the Lord.
 It is better to obey than to make sacrifices (1 Samuel 15:22).
-A sanctified life is necessary for effective ministry and for discernment to be applied to difficulties.
+It is necessary to have a sanctified life for effective ministry and for discernment to be applied to difficulties.
 A healthy relationship with God makes a candidate loveable, trustworthy, reliable, and wise.
-This walk enables one to persevere in tough times, to be bold in evangelism, and to be an encourager.
+This walk enables one to persevere in tough times, be bold in evangelism, and be an encourager.

 2. Maintains an Outstanding Character